 Scholarships for people to participate in an art program.

 Walking Mountains Science Center installed outside billboards of large photos that Eagle Valley Wild, a nonprofit, had taken.
 They were displayed during their gala showcasing the photos that are available for free for nonprofits to use.

 Although these programs may not generate more income, once donors see that you are good stewards of their money, they may be willing to help the programs continue.
 Especially if you tell them the impact it has on the people you serve.

 You may determine that you would like to continue having a reserve in future years.
 To help preserve it, ZGIVE has some great options to help you raise money without having a live event.
-They’ve already done the work for you by finding the auction items, writing the text for the emails and social media graphics.
-ZGIVE even ships the items to the successful bidder.
+They take the hard work out of auctions because in addition to an easy-to-use auction platform, they offer best-selling auction items - available in their online Risk-Free Auction Item Shop.

 Your nonprofit’s good fortune to have a reserve doesn’t have to be kept a secret!
 It can be a huge asset to help you raise even more money and possibly expand some of your programs.

 Learn more about how ZGIVE can help your organization raise money with their digital event fundraising/auction platform.
 Visit www.zgive.com to learn more.

 Guest Blogger, Robin Thompson, is a professional fundraising consultant, trainer and coach.
 Robin managed over $17 million in assets as Executive Director at a university.
 As Vice President of a prominent foundation in Vail, Colorado, Robin and her staff were responsible for raising over $10 million annually.
 She successfully designed and implemented a $3.9 million Comprehensive Campaign and closed two debt reduction campaigns, each one raising several million dollars in less than one year.
 Robin has built endowments from less than $100,000 to over $2 million in short periods as well.